jlawle/Image-Filtering/README.md

 # Image-Filtering
-Program implements filtering across ppm images to output a blurred result of the input image.
+Program implements mean filtering across ppm images to output a blurred result of the input image.

     This program applies a 7 x 7 mean filter in 3 implementations:
        - Basic 2D Convolution